natelandau/halp/README.md

 -   Does not associate comments with a command on the following line
 -   If your function is written with parentheses instead of curly braces, it will not be parsed. ie `func command() (some code)`
 -   Does not resolve if statements. ie `if [ -n "$BASH_VERSION" ]; then`.
 Consequently, if a command is wrapped in an if statement, it will still be indexed.
-Use `--hide` to hide unwanted commands.
+Use `halp hide` to hide unwanted commands.
 -   Does not follow `source` or `.` directives within files
 -   Tested on Bash and ZSH files only.
 Dotfiles for other shells may not work as expected.